EAugustoAnalysis/MC14500B-FPGA-Implementation/README.md

 __Missing:__

 I didn't include a few of the features required to build a system around the MC14500B.
 I wanted to make this an "instantiate and go" type project where if anyone wants to do something fun like build a WDR-1 on an FPGA, they can just plop it in to whatever architecture they want.
+See the

 If you're looking for a bit more of a serious implementation, I'd check out the linurs source below for their block-based FPGA implementation, assembler, and simulator.

- The following are required for a system implementation:
+ The following are required for any implementation, as the processor lacks them:
-* MC14516B or equivalent Program Counter - Just a normal 4 bit binary counter
+* MC14516B or equivalent Program Counter - Just a normal 4 bit binary counter, easily implemented in verilog
-* Memory - The memory that stores instructions and data has 4 bit addressing and data
+* 4 bit Program nemory - Memory that stores instructions and has 4 bit addressing and data
+* Some kind of branch handler - The jmp and rtn instructions don't do much without a memory branch handler

 __Resources:__